Home

 NOE 771 Emulation

-The QUCM-OE can be configured in the Quantum PLC as a standard 140 NOE 771 01 in the local processor rack.
-The QUCM-OE will read the Config Extensions for its slot to set its IP Address parameters as well as the 128 entry Ethernet I/O Scanner table.
-The following table compares the QUCM-OE with the NOE 771.
+The QUCM can be configured in the Quantum PLC as a standard 140 NOE 771 01 in the local processor rack.
+The QUCM will read the Config Extensions for its slot to set its IP Address parameters as well as the 128 entry Ethernet I/O Scanner table.
+The following table compares the various QUCM models with the NOE 771.

 (Ethernet and/or Serial)